thebobfather2/pawpals/README.md

 ### Setting Up

-Open the project in VS Code and make sure you are in the directory of this application before installing `MySQL2`, `dotenv` and `Sequelize`.
+Open the project in VS Code and make sure you are in the directory of this application before installing the dependencies.
 To install it, type the commands below on your terminal:

 For `MySQL2`